-In Detroit, the certificate of occupancy is called the Certificate of Occupancy & Compliance (C of O).
+The certificate of occupancy is called the Certificate of Occupancy & Compliance (C of O) in Detroit.
 This certificate indicates that a building meets all city codes and is safe to occupy.
 You may not LEGALLY occupy or use a building without a certificate of occupancy.

 The Buildings, Safety Engineering and Environmental Department (BSE&ED) of Detroit City Government issues C of O on the request of the customer.
 The department verifies that all the required division approvals (electrical, plumbing, mechanical and building) have been obtained.